I just saw the Raising Cain re-cut and I think it’s great.

-The behind the scenes video below was shot by my colleague Sacha van den Boogerd.
+This behind the scenes video was shot by my colleague Sacha van den Boogerd.
 Equipped with the worst MiniDV camera in Amsterdam, he managed to document some pretty cool stuff nevertheless.
 Sacha was only on set for the first day of shooting.
 Footage from the second day was shot by sound man Wim Geuzendam using my son’s Camileo.

 Spot the difference:

 Cameron Diaz in Richard Kelly’s upcoming The Box (2009)